Eviction of a tenant from a rental property

 Retaliatory eviction

-If a landlord or agent gives a termination notice to end a tenancy when a tenant tries to enforce their legal rights (such as asking for repairs or in some other circumstances), a tenant can apply to the Tribunal for an order that the termination notice was retaliatory and has no effect.
+If a landlord or agent gives a termination notice to end a tenancy when a tenant tries to enforce their legal rights (for example asking for repairs), a tenant can apply to the Tribunal for an order that the termination notice was retaliatory and has no effect.

-They must apply before the termination date in the notice and within:
+Tenants must apply before the termination date in the notice and within 30 days of getting a termination notice for:

 If the landlord or agent has applied to the Tribunal for a termination order, a tenant can attend the hearing and argue that the application was retaliatory.